Lifailon/Console-Translate/README.md

 ### Local server

-When calling the module, if the remote server address parameter is not specified, the **local server is started for the time of sending a request and receiving a response**, after which the server stops, it allows not to keep resources and socket open.
+When calling the module, if the remote server address is not specified (**parameter: -Server**), the **local server is started for the time of sending a request and receiving a response**, after which the server stops, it allows not to keep resources and socket open.

 ```PowerShell
 > Get-DeepLX -Text "I like to play games" ru